Use My Blogging Workflow (+ make your life easier)

 • There’s some business urgency or reason

-• It follows my content plan
+• It supports my content strategy

 • I’m just in the mood to write it